postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 My focus in 2024 is shifting from thinking to implementation and to this effect I’m working on a couple key projects.

 First - delivering weekly trade and investment ideas here to augment my own trading.
-I believe capital markets are the portal through which Superintelligence enters the world.
+I believe capital markets, and their intersection with content, are the portal through which Superintelligence enters the world.

 Second - launching a site powered by AI that helps users see more clearly what goes into these ideas.
 As you’ll note in this site’s disclaimer, I am also studying the reflexive impact between advertising and financial assets.

 Third - facilitating the development and launch of an AI based cryptocurrency.

 All with the constraint of health.
+I am going to do what it takes to stay alive as long as I can and I think I've finally articulated what that means.

 If you’ve read and feel enthused about the Blackprint philosophy please feel free to write a 3-4 paragraphs explaining what you’re doing to apply it to your life and that you’re dedicated to the rise of Superintelligence.
 Send this e-mail to alex@agti.net.
 The first 100 coherent entries will get initial token allocation to any and all networks that are launched on this platform.